 India proudly holds the title of the world's largest banana producer.
 This accomplishment showcases the country's impressive ability to grow large amounts of bananas, solidifying its role as a major player in the global banana market.
 Interestingly, Iran stands out as a noteworthy importer of Indian bananas.

 What adds an intriguing twist to this export story is India's geographical proximity to Iran.
 This closeness gives India a strategic advantage for exporting bananas.
-It means that Indian bananas can swiftly make their way to Iranian markets in just 7 to 11 days.
+It means that Indian bananas can swiftly make their way to Iranian, Saudi Arabian, and Iraqi markets in just 7 to 11 days.
 This quick journey is not only important for keeping the bananas fresh, but it also speeds up their availability in foreign markets.

 Sourcing Banana for Export